Mortgage Conduct of Business rules

-The Mortgages and Home Finance: Conduct of Business Sourcebook (MCOB) governs the relationship between mortgage lenders and borrowers in the United Kingdom.
-They were issued in October 2003 by The Financial Services Authority.
-They apply to Regulated Mortgage Contracts which are entered into on or after 31 October 2004.The Financial Services Authority became the Financial Conduct Authority in April 2013.
+The Mortgages and Home Finance: Conduct of Business Sourcebook (MCOB) governs the relationship in the United Kingdom between mortgage lenders and borrowers.
+They were first issued in October 2003 by The Financial Services Authority.
+They apply to Regulated Mortgage Contracts which are entered into on or after 31 October 2004.
+The Financial Services Authority became the Financial Conduct Authority in April 2013 with the MCOB continuing.

-Task

 The task of the Mortgage Conduct of Business is consumer protection, industry stability, and healthy competition between financial service providers.

 Definitions

 A 'Regulated Mortgage Contract' is a loan on the security of a first legal mortgage on land in the United Kingdom of which at least 40% is used as or in connection with a dwelling by the borrower.
 This loan can be to an individual or a trustee.